-All connections made to the boiler in the field are done inside the electrical junction box located on the left side of the unit.
+All connections made to the boiler in the field are done inside the electrical junction box located on the left side of the boiler.
 Multiple knockout locations are available to route field wires into and out of the electrical junction box.
+See Figure 29.